-Online shopping is safer with a credit card and provides additional protection over a debit card.
+Online shopping is safer with a credit card because it gives extra protection compared to using a debit card.
 Using your credit card online means:

-- your purchases are protected
+- Your purchases are protected

-- your card issuer will help you get your money back, if your seller doesn't deliver your goods or goes bankrupt
+- Your card issuer will help you get your money back if your seller doesn't deliver your goods or goes bankrupt

-- Never give out your card details in response to unsolicited phone calls or emails - if you need to part with your banking information or credit card information for any offers, this should trigger alarm bells
+- Never give out your card details in response to unsolicited phone calls or emails - if you need to give your banking information or credit card information for any offers, this should trigger alarm bells.